 In my research, I study institutional change in the political economies of advanced welfare states.
 I am particularly interested in the public finances and questions of public debt and taxation.
 I understand fiscal policy as being both a cause and an effect of broader socio-economic developments and thus see it as a particularly useful starting point for analyzing societal change.
 My research has been awarded the Otto Hahn Medal for outstanding scientific achievements by the Max Planck Society and the Deutscher Studienpreis (German Thesis Award) by the Koerber Foundation.

 In my book “Die schwarze Null. Über die Schattenseiten ausgeglichener Haushalte“, I analyze countries that have been running budget surpluses for an extended amount of time, often for more than a decade, and compare them to the German experience.
 I ask how these countries have used their surpluses: Were they saved, used for tax cuts or for financing new spending?
 I argue that surpluses have not signaled growing fiscal capacity but shrinking fiscal ambition and have thus failed to re-increase the fiscal capacity of the state.

-I have a longstanding interest in academic debating and have developed quite substantial experience in competing in, judging, organizing, and teaching debating in both English and German.
-In 2012 and 2013, I served as the Chief Adjudicator of the German Universities Debating Championships.
-I am now serving as vice-president of the German Debating Society.
+I have a longstanding interest in academic debating and have developed quite substantial experience in competing in, judging, organizing, and teaching debate.
+In 2012 and 2013 I served as the Chief Adjudicator of the German Universities Debating Championships.
+From 2013 to 2017 I have been vice-president of the German Debating Society.

 © Photo: Körber-Stiftung / David Ausserhofer